Chart Color Schemes

 The educational profile of Taigum - Fitzgibbon exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable with university qualification rates at 31.9% of residents aged 15+, surpassing Queensland's average of 25.7%.
-This rate also exceeds that of the SA3 area at 28.2%, indicating a community emphasis on higher education.
+The area's educational profile is notable regionally with university qualification rates at 31.9%, exceeding Queensland's average of 25.7% and the SA3 area's rate of 28.2%.
 Bachelor degrees are most prevalent at 21.3%, followed by postgraduate qualifications (7.9%) and graduate diplomas (2.7%).
+Vocational credentials are also prominent, with 33.0% of residents aged 15+ holding them, including advanced diplomas (13.2%) and certificates (19.8%).

 Frequently Asked Questions - Education